Fantozzi: The Comic Symbol of the Italian Everyman

 If you go to Italy, you will sometimes hear people saying "Fare una fantozzata" or "Sei un Fantozzi".
 The term fantozzata is a neologism, included in many dictionaries, that is used by Italians to describe particular types of behavior inspired by Fantozzi.
 And who, exactly, is Fantozzi?
 He is the literary and comedic character created and played by Italian actor Paolo Villaggio.

-Fantozzi has marked the history of Italian film and comedy so deeply that his name and the adjectives deriving from it are known to define a particular type of behavior, that of a person who is an unlucky nerd.
-Someone who is a Fantozzi also tends to do silly things and always stands in the background without being noticed.
+Fantozzi has marked the history of Italian film and comedy so deeply that his name and the adjectives deriving from it are known to define a particular type of behavior, that of a person who is an unlucky, clumsy and often servile.
+Someone who is "a Fantozzi" also tends to do silly things and always stands in the background without being noticed.

 The term "fantozzata" has also come to mean something funny, and sometimes wrong, carried out by a person.

 The character of Fantozzi was created by Paolo Villaggio, who first gave life to him in books.
 Fantozzi was intended to represent the typical man, one without any talents or luck, victim of arrogance and power abuse.
 Fantozzi was the type of man known for his servile disposition towards his employer and established power, whatever may that be.

 The character is a mediocre person who works as accountant in a big company and who is always trying to find some kind of social redemption even when he’s often regarded as nothing more than a number.

 Paolo Villaggio sought inspiration in the creation of Fantozzi from an employee who worked with him in the company Italsider in Genoa, where servility reigned supreme.
 When Villaggio introduced Fantozzi to the audience, he enjoyed such a great success that the work was translated in several languages and was awarded the Gogol prize for best comedy work.